Emotiv/labstreaminglayer/examples/openvibe/readme.md

 ## Prerequisites
 1. Login via EmotivApp and connect a headset on EmotivPro.

-## How to send data from EmotivPro to OpenVibe
+## How Openvibe receive data from Emotiv LSL Outlet stream.
 Please follow below guide step by step:

 1. Go to Lab streaming layer setting on EmotivPro, choose data stream and data format (cf_float32 because OpenVibe only support this format).